-is by sending an email from Yahoo, Hotmail, etc. and inspecting the activity log to see whether their server has attempted to deliver the message.
+server is by sending an email from Hotmail, Gmail, etc. If the email

+the SMTP activity log to see whether their server has attempted to

 1. Open the Windows Command Prompt